 - May not be suitable for Amazon orders if the Operations are brand new which can lead to unacceptance fulfillment defect rates

-3PLs can provide flexibility by allowing you to add fulfillment locations faster than building your own warehouses.
+3PLs can provide flexibility by allowing you to add order fulfillment locations faster than building your own warehouses.
 Smaller 3PLs may be willing to offer lower prices to compensate for their limited coverage.

-Smaller 3PLs are a good choice if you already have your own fulfillment operations and are only looking for a new location to have better two-day ground coverage.
+Smaller 3PLs are a good choice if you already have your own order fulfillment operations and are only looking for a new location to have better two-day ground coverage.
 Smaller 3PLs are often mom-and-pop operations with limited technology and capacity.
 Hence, limited in scalability.
 If you’re looking to offer free one- or two-day shipping across the U.S., working strictly with small 3PLs can be complicated.
 It may require working with multiple companies, integrating all of their systems to yours, and maintaining them regularly.
-Plus, you will not have the flexibility to re-calibrate your fulfillment does in response to changing customer demand patterns.
+Plus, you will not have the flexibility to re-calibrate your fulfillment in response to changing customer demand patterns.
 And, you will be impacted if your single 3PL site has to shut down or downsize their operations for whatever reason.